Boots, Service Shoes, and Canvas Leggings

 In the entire field of CCC-issue clothing, no subject is more vexing than footwear.

 CCC boys were hard on their boots, and an enrollee could expect to go through two or three pair in a single six-month term.
-Unsurprisingly, surviving original examples with ECW or CIV contract stamps are therefore rare to nonexistent.
+Unsurprisingly, surviving original examples with ECW or CIV contract stamps are vanishingly rare.
 Shoes wore out, and new shoes were issued to wear out in their turn; remaining inventory at the end of the program in 1942 was recycled for the war effort.

 Even so, by closely studying images of CCC shoes in camp and in the field, comparing them to known US Army footwear, and gleaning published reports for hints, we can make some tentative identifications.
 To help us do so, a review of US Army footwear before and during the CCC years is in order.